1. FORMATION AND ACCEPTANCE

 31. ENTIRE AGREEMENT; AMENDMENTS; SEVERABILITY; WAIVER

-This Agreement and all Order Forms constitute the entire agreement.
-Amendments must be in writing and signed by both Parties.
-If any provision is unenforceable, it shall be modified to the minimum extent necessary and the rest remains effective.
-Failure to enforce a right is not a waiver.
+If any provision is unenforceable, it shall be modified to the minimum extent necessary to make it enforceable while preserving its intent, and the rest remains effective.

 32. GOVERNING LAW AND ARBITRATION

-This Agreement is governed by Swedish law.
 Any dispute arising out of or in connection with this Agreement shall be finally settled by arbitration in accordance with the Rules of Arbitration of the Stockholm Chamber of Commerce.
-Seat: Stockholm.
-Language: English.
+The seat of arbitration shall be Stockholm, Sweden.
+The language of arbitration shall be English.

 End